xXleowXx/gitlab-charts/doc/charts/globals.md

 By default, GitLab Helm charts use:

-- `registry.gitlab.com` for the image registry
-- `gitlab-org/build/cng` for the image repository (`gitlab-org/cloud-native/mirror/images` is used for our [mirrored images](https://gitlab.com/gitlab-org/cloud-native/mirror/images/-/blob/main/mirrored-images))
 - `IfNotPresent` for the image pull policy
 - `[]` for the image pull secrets